backube/volsync/docs/usage/rsync/database_example.rst

 from the ReplicationDestination object.
 Record the values of the latest snapshot as it will be used to create a pvc.
 Then create the Deployment, Service, PVC, and Secret.
-Ensure the Snapshots Age is not greater than 3 minutes as it will be replaced by Scribe before it can be used.
+Ensure the Snapshots Age is not greater than 3 minutes as it will be replaced by VolSync before it can be used.

 .. code:: bash

    $ kubectl get replicationdestination database-destination -n dest --template={{.status.latestImage.name}}
-   $ sed -i 's/snapshotToReplace/scribe-dest-database-destination-20201203174504/g' examples/destination-database/mysql-pvc.yaml
+   $ sed -i 's/snapshotToReplace/volsync-dest-database-destination-20201203174504/g' examples/destination-database/mysql-pvc.yaml
    $ kubectl create -n dest -f examples/destination-database/

 Validate that the mysql pod is running within the environment.